edvm/GPTi/README.md

 Options:
   -c, --config <CONFIG>  Config file
-  -p, --prompt <PROMPT>  Prompt name to use (from config file)
+  -p, --prompt <PROMPT>  Prompt name to use (from config file) -h, --help             Print help
-      --copy             Copy output to clipboard
-  -h, --help             Print help
   -V, --version          Print version
 ```

-- `--config` is optional.
-If given, set the path to a config file.
-If not given, It'll look in the default project dirs (depend on OS).
-If no config file is found, It'll ask you to create one with default values.
-Later, you need to set your OpenAI api key on this file.
-- `--copy` if given, output returned by OpenAI will be copied to the clipboard